zhouy7x/opengrok-scripts/README.md

     You can set your own update frequency(-e "REINDEX=7d"), default is 7d ("h" means hours, "d" means days, "w" means weeks, "m" means months).
-6. If you want to restart container, you should do next steps after restart.
+6. If you want to restart container, you should do the following steps after restart.
 ```
 docker exec -it opengrok /bin/bash
 /scripts/start.sh